mct-ui/html5-boilerplate-despeghelkobe/README.md

 # HTML5 boilerplate
-This is my HTML5 boilerplate.
-I use it to build fast, robust, and adaptable web apps or sites.
+This is my HTML boilerplate.
+I use it to build fast, robust, and adaptable web apps or sites. hoi, mijn naam is Kobe.